The Infinity Minus One sword is the most powerful weapon in the game... almost.

 - In Final Fantasy IV there's the Excalibur.
 It isn't too hard to get—you need to visit a blacksmith in a very easy to reach location, he needs Adamantite, also obtained from an easy to reach location.
 The single catch is you have to trade a Rat Tail for it, which isn't a problem because it's in an optional area you're likely to visit anyway (the area provides access to two good Summons) and the chest holding it is right out in the open at the entrance.
 Cecil's ultimate weapon Ragnarok is found deep in the final dungeon only accessible via an invisible pathway, guarded by a strong optional boss, while Excalibur can be gotten before you attempt said dungeon.

-- In Final Fantasy V there are the twelve legendary weapons, the Weapons Of Plot Advancement.
+- In Final Fantasy V there are the twelve legendary Weapons Of Plot Advancement.
 Only three of the twelve are actually the strongest weapons of their type in the original game, and in the Advance remake there are many weapons better.
 In the literal sword category there's the Excalibur again—the actual strongest sword (not counting the two in the Advance bonus dungeons), the Ragnarok, is obtained in an area roughly three screens before the final boss, and is guarded by Shinryu, a Bonus Boss famous for being incredibly difficult to defeat if you try and face him in a head-on battle of attrition.